y-ne/y-ne/README.md

 " I don't know everything.
 I just know what I know. "
 - Hanekawa Tsubasa

-"Any application that can be written in JavaScript, will eventually be written in JavaScript"
+" Any application that can be written in JavaScript, will eventually be written in JavaScript "
 - Jeff Atwood

 " I don't usually respond during work hours, but I'd be happy to chat off the clock ~ "